Ritchey–Chrétien telescope: Further corrections by a third element

 When focused midway between the sagittal and tangential focusing planes, stars appear as circles, making the Ritchey–Chrétien well suited for wide field and photographic observations.

 The remaining aberrations of the two-element basic design may be improved with the addition of smaller optical elements near the focal plane.

 Astigmatism can be cancelled by including a third curved optical element.
 When this element is a mirror, the result is a three-mirror anastigmat.
 Alternatively, a RCT may use one or several low-power lenses in front of the focal plane as a field-corrector to correct astigmatism and flatten the focal surface, as for example the SDSS telescope and the VISTA telescope; this can allow a field-of-view up to around 3° diameter.

 The Schmidt camera can deliver even wider fields up to about 7°.
 However, the Schmidt requires a full-aperture corrector plate, which restricts it to apertures below 1.2 meters, while a Ritchey–Chrétien can be much larger.
 Other telescope designs with front-correcting elements are not limited by the practical problems of making a multiply-curved Schmidt corrector plate, such as the Lurie–Houghton design.

 Aperture obstruction

 In a Ritchey–Chrétien design, as in most Cassegrain systems, the secondary mirror blocks a central portion of the aperture.
 This ring-shaped entrance aperture significantly reduces a portion of the modulation transfer function (MTF) over a range of low spatial frequencies, compared to a full-aperture design such as a refractor.
 This MTF notch has the effect of lowering image contrast when imaging broad features.
 In addition, the support for the secondary (the spider) may introduce diffraction spikes in images.

-Mirror
+Mirrors

 The radii of curvature of the primary and secondary mirrors, respectively, in a two-mirror Cassegrain configuration are: